-Migrate for Compute Engine supports Migrate Connector updates.
+Migrate to Virtual Machines supports Migrate Connector updates.
 When an update is available for a Migrate Connector, you'll see a relevant message in the Sources card on the dashboard, and also on the Sources tab while the relevant source is selected.
 You'll also be notified on the Sources tab if other sources have updates.

 To update your Migrate Connector, follow these steps:

 Click the Sources tab.
 If an update is available, you'll see the message: An update is available for your source.